doychi/doychi.github.io/_posts/2016-02-07-burp-synolgoy.md

       change:  "Fixed some formatting issues"
     - date: 2016-02-19 22:55:00 +11:00
       change: "Added the step to update the change log"
-    - date: 2016-09-26 20:07:00 +11:00
+    - date: 2016-09-26 20:07:00 +10:00
-      change: "Added details to the steps in the install process and the additional package for Burp 2"
+      change: "Added details to the steps in the install process and the additional packages for Burp 2."
 categories:
     - backup
     - synology